 There is no beach here.
 Instead, you access the water from lava rocks.
-The best place to get in the water is where the two steps are (we think it should actually be called three steps, but no one listens).
-To find these steps, they are on the furthest out point of rock, a little left of the center of the lava “beach”.
+The best place to get in the water is where the two steps are.
+These steps are on the farthest out point of rock, a little left of the center of the lava “beach”.
 Watch for where other people are entering and exiting.
-Also, the last number of times we have been here, there has been a sign posted about the Hawaiian Spinner Dolphins resting in the bay right near the two steps.
+Also there is a sign posted about the Hawaiian Spinner Dolphins resting in the bay right near the two steps.

 Once in the water there are a couple of major areas to explore.
 The visibility is normally pretty good, but not as clear as Captain Cook Monument.
 This is partly due to some cold fresh water springs that are in this bay and the fresh water can sit on top of the sea water in a layer that can blur visibility.

-Our favorite snorkeling Two Steps area is to the left from the entry.
+Our favorite area for snorkeling Two Steps is to the left from the entry.
 Some of it is a little deeper, up to 20 feet, but this is where we normally find turtles.
 The corals in this area fared better, except for the Cauliflower.
 There are nice spur and groove reefs with canyons, walls, and a few small arches to explore over here with many fish, some quite large.
 Stay away from any shallow rock tops when there is surge.
 We do not swim past the last rocky point as it is too exposed out there.
 The last rocky point is about 700 feet from your entrance.

-To exit, wait for a break in the waves, and time your exit as the water is rising.
-As it raises you up, turn around and sit on the first step.
+Time your exit as the water is rising; as it raises you up, turn around and sit on the first step.
 Then remove your fins and get into your shoes quick before you burn your feet!

-1. From Kailua Kona drive south on Hwy 11 (Hawaii Belt Rd) or Ali'i Drive (which becomes Mamalahoa Bypass, then Highway 11) for about 20 miles until you pass the 104 mile marker.
-When you see the Honaunau Post Office turn right onto Hwy 160 (Keala O Keawe Rd).
+1. From Kailua Kona drive south on either Highway 11 (Hawaii Belt Rd) or Ali'i Drive (which becomes Mamalahoa Bypass, then Highway 11) for about 20 miles until you pass the 104 mile marker.
+When you see the Honaunau Post Office turn right onto Ke Ala O Keawe Road (160).

-2. Follow this road 3.5 miles towards the ocean and turn left at the Pu’uhonua O Honaunau National Historical Park sign (see picture below).
+2. Follow this road 3.5 miles toward the ocean and turn left at the Pu’uhonua O Honaunau National Historical Park sign.

 3. Before you actually enter the park, there is a right turn onto a one way road.
 This road will turn to the right again.
 The parking is along the road and the shoreline is steps from the parking.
 The parking can fill up, so come early for snorkeling Two Steps.
 There is a pay parking lot across the road from the shoreline that is open some of the time.

 4. If you are down on Kealakekua Bay already, you can take the Pu’uhonua Beach Road south to the big sign for Pu’uhonua O Honaunau.
 It is a fun road to drive that is just wide enough for one car.

-There are porta-potties, picnic tables, and some shade.
+There are portable toilets, picnic tables, and some shade.